Darkstar (Marvel Comics)

-Darkstar (Laynia Petrovna) is a character appearing in American comic books published by Marvel Comics.
-She has been depicted as a mutant superhero and a member of various super-teams in her career, including X-Corporation and Champions of Los Angeles.
+Darkstar is the name of three fictional characters appearing in American comic books published by Marvel Comics.
+Created by Jenny Blake Isabella and George Tuska, the Laynia Petrovna version of Darkstar first appeared in The Champions #7 (August 1976).
+Darkstar belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
+She has been depicted as a member of various super-teams in her career, including X-Corporation and Champions of Los Angeles.

 Publication history

 Darkstar first appeared in The Champions #7 (Aug.
-1976), and was created by Tony Isabella and George Tuska.
+1976), and was created by Jenny Blake Isabella and George Tuska.

 She became a regular character in Champions for the remainder of the series' brief run, though she never joined the titular supergroup.
 A memo from series writer Bill Mantlo revealed that he intended for her to be a "floating" member who would come and go from the book as the occasion called for.

 Fictional character biography

-Champions
+Laynia Petrovna

-Laynia Petrovna and her twin brother Nikolai Krylenko were born in Minsk.
-When she grew up, she became a special operative, working for the Soviet government.
+Laynia Petrovna and her twin brother Nikolai Krylenko are born in Minsk.
+After growing up, she becomes a special operative, working for the Soviet government.

 Darkstar is a member of a Soviet super-team recruited to bring Black Widow back to the USSR.
 However, she decides to switch sides and then fights alongside the Champions.
 She helps the Champions on a few more missions before returning to Russia.